Panniculitis: With vasculitis

 Erythema induratum, or "Bazin disease", is a panniculitis on the back of the calves.
 It was formerly thought to be a reaction to the tuberculum bacillus.
 It is now considered a panniculitis that is not associated with a single defined pathogen.

 Nodular vasculitis is a skin condition characterized by small, tender, reddened nodules on the legs, mostly on the calves and shins.
-Microscopically there are epithelioid granulomas and vasculitis in the subcutaneous tissue, making it a form of panniculitis.
-Most of these cases are now thought to be manifestation of tuberculosis and indeed they respond well to anti-tuberculous treatment.
+Microscopically, there are epithelioid granulomas and vasculitis in the subcutaneous tissue, making it a form of panniculitis.
+Most of these cases are now thought to be manifestations of tuberculosis, and indeed they respond well to anti-tuberculous treatment.

 Without vasculitis

 Non-vasculitis forms of panniculitis that may occur include: